Pączki (Paczki)

-Pączki (pronounced poonch-kee) are rich, yeast-raised pastries deeply rooted in Polish tradition.
-Golden, fluffy, and filled with luscious jams or creams, these fried delights are far more than just donuts, they are a symbol of abundance, indulgence, and joy before Lent.
+Pączki (pronounced poonch-kee) are indulgent, yeast-raised pastries deeply rooted in Polish tradition.
+Golden, fluffy, and filled with luscious jams or creams, these treats are far more than just donuts, they are a symbol of abundance, joy, and indulgence before the Lenten season.
+While Pączki have been celebrated in Poland for centuries, they have also gained worldwide popularity, especially in North America, where Polish communities keep the tradition alive every Fat Tuesday.

 History of Pączki – From the Middle Ages to Modern Day